bangbangcon/west/content/Speakers.md

 world &mdash; having the tools to think about the stability of systems and the mechanics of closed-loop feedback has been far more widely applicable than I'd thought.
-Control theory is also a fun way to see the practical applications of math that is normally abstract (It turns out that imaginary numbers can actually reflect properties of systems that we intuitively think of!).
+Control theory is also a fun way to see the practical applications of math that is normally abstract (it turns out that imaginary numbers can actually reflect properties of systems that we intuitively think of!).
 Plus, it's lots of fun to watch robots move around!